 Accepting a loan in hopes that you might generate future sales to cover it is a major risk.
 When in doubt, consult an accounting professional before accepting money from a lender of any kind.
 With a bit of planning, merchant cash advances and working capital loans could be precisely the support you need until you're back on track to profitability.

-Adam Uzialko contributed to the reporting and writing in this article.
+Simone Johnson and Adam Uzialko contributed to the reporting and writing in this article.
 Some source interviews were conducted for a previous version of this article.